 To the south of mainland Australia lies the island state of Tasmania, fittingly called the “Island of Inspiration.”
 Home to a vast, rugged wilderness, nearly half of the state is World Heritage Area, marine and forest reserves, or national parks, making it an outdoor lover’s paradise.
 With nearly 3,000 acres of coastline border, “Tassie” is home to an estimated 500,000 residents: 320,000 who live in the capital city Hobart, another 80,000 in Launceston, and 100,000 who are spread throughout the remainder of the island.
+Welcome to our guide to Tasmania!

 A rich history, thriving outdoor and culinary scenes, and a relaxed, countryside vibe make Tasmania well-suited for relaxed holiday-seekers and hardcore adventurists alike.
 Most incoming flights route through large mainland Australian cities and are short (under two hours) and fly into either Hobart or Launceston.
 As with most things Tasmanian, both airports offer a relaxed, casual vibe that’s the perfect entrée into the island’s pace of life.